trimstray/nginx-admins-handbook/README.md

 <br>

-  > Before you start playing with **NGINX** please read this **[Beginner’s Guide](http://nginx.org/en/docs/beginners_guide.html)**.
+  > Before you start playing with NGINX please read an official **[Beginner’s Guide](http://nginx.org/en/docs/beginners_guide.html)**.
 It's a great introduction for everyone.

 **Nginx** (_/ˌɛndʒɪnˈɛks/ EN-jin-EKS_, stylized as NGINX or nginx) is an HTTP and reverse proxy server, a mail proxy server, and a generic TCP/UDP proxy server.
 It is originally written by [Igor Sysoev](http://sysoev.ru/en/).
 For a long time, it has been running on many heavily loaded Russian sites including Yandex, Mail.Ru, VK, and Rambler.

-NGINX is a fast, light-weight and powerful web server that can also be used as a load balancer and caching server.
-It provides the core of complete web stacks.
+NGINX is a fast, light-weight and powerful web server that can also be used as a fast HTTP reverse proxy, reliable load balancer and high performance caching server.
+Generally it provides the core of complete web stacks.

-These essential documents should be the main source of knowledge for us:
+These essential documents should be the main source of knowledge for you:

 - **[Getting Started](https://www.nginx.com/resources/wiki/start/)**
 - **[NGINX Documentation](https://nginx.org/en/docs/)**